Ramdan0505/AI-Log-Analyst/README.md

 - Context is fragmented across tools
 - AI is often used *without grounding*

-RADLab Investigator addresses this by:
+Lab Investigator addresses this by:
 - Treating investigations as **persistent cases**
 - Normalizing artifacts into searchable text
 - Using **vector search** instead of grep